 Beyond storage, another area of concern is the ineffective supply chain of perishable products in most regions.
 Products move in multiple channels, from the farm to the consumer, without automation or value addition.
 As a result, prices of commodities are inflated, with the margins taken by multiple layers of middlemen.

 Availability of water for irrigation is another burning issue.
 In India, agricultural activities consume more than 80 percent of available fresh water.
-There is also excessive reliance on ground water and seasonal rains.
+There is also an excessive reliance on groundwater and seasonal rains.
 The need to produce more food per drop of water requires water-efficient irrigation methods instead of conventional flood irrigation—for example, through micro-irrigation.
 According to the Ministry of Agriculture, the area under micro-irrigation as of 2016 was only about 8.6 million hectares—about 5 percent of the total area of cultivable land in India.
 A huge, untapped potential exists that requires a suitable intervention by the private sector and government.

-Acknowledging these gaps, the risks faced by India’s agricultural sector, and the appetite of the private sector, the government of India (including state governments), is considering suitable PPP models that optimize risk allocation.
 For example, it is developing pilot PPP projects that streamline post-harvest supply chains of major perishable agriculture and horticulture commodities.
 A “hub and spoke” model, consisting of farm collection points and primary processing centers, is being considered as part of an effective post-harvest supply chain infrastructure network, backed by institutional mechanisms for forward and backward linkages.
 The government has already formulated a plan to extend grant financing.